dustin10/VichUploaderBundle/Resources/doc/index.md

 )
 ```

 **Note:**

-> Even if you don't plan to use Gaufrette you must include it in your
+> You need to require and activate KnpGaufretteBundle only if you want to
-> deps file and activate KnpGaufretteBundle
+> abstract your file storage with Gaufrette.

 ## Usage